mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-buildIndexes.rst

 ``mongosync`` finds a TTL collection on the source cluster.

-To sync TTL collections without building indexes on the destination cluster, you must start sync with the verifier disabled.
+To sync TTL collections without building indexes on the destination cluster, you must start sync with the :ref`verifier disabled <c2c-verifier-disabled>`.